3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 \subsection{Graph Embedding}

-Based on the above operations, we obtain the 3D shape knowledge graph.
-To handle the cross-domain and cross-modal 3D shape retrieval problem, we first need to generate the embedding for each node based on the structure of the 3D shape knowledge graph.
-In this paper, we propose a novel graph embedding method.
-This section goes into further information on this method.
+Up to this point, we have successfully constructed the 3D shape knowledge graph.
+To effectively address the challenges of cross-domain 3D shape retrieval, we must devise a strategy to generate embeddings for each node based on the structure of this knowledge graph.
+This section provides an in-depth explanation of our innovative embedding approach.